Xilinx/data-analytics/F1-XPG-TUTORIAL.md

 ## Introduction
 This tutorial introduces how to launch and use XPGBolt, a PostgreSQL based FPGA accelerating library in AWS EC2 F1 Instance.

-The source code of XPGBolt can be found at [Xilinx Data-Analytic Repo]

 The instruction to launch an F1 instance can be found [here]

+XPG Amazon AWS AMI can be found at [AWS Data Analytics Acceleration Stack using Postgres] page

+The source code of XPG is available upon request to Xilinx customer support.

 ## Steps to Launch XPGBolt